-Incumbent Directors Whose Terms Expire in 2014
+Incumbent Directors Whose Terms Expire in 2017

-John Cox, 56, is the owner of Cox Tractor Company located in Kingsport, Tennessee, a farm equipment business that he has owned and operated since 1978.
+John D. Cox, 58, is the owner of Cox Tractor Company, a farm equipment business that he has owned and operated since 1978 located in Kingsport, Tennessee.
 Mr. Cox is also a local farmer and entrepreneur.
 He graduated with high honors from the University of Tennessee in 1978, where he obtained a Bachelor of Science Degree in Business Administration.
-Mr. Cox has served as a director since 1998 and currently serves as Chairman of the Board of Directors of the Company and the Bank since December 2012.
-He is also the Chairman of the Compensation Committee, a member of the Audit Committee, Compliance Committee, Asset Liability Management Committee, Offering Committee, Executive Committee, BOLI Committee and Nominating Committee.
-Mr. Cox's tenure on the Board and his experience in agriculture and agriculturally related small business support the Company's significant customer base in these markets.
+Mr. Cox has served as a director of the Company since 1998 and served as Chairman of the Board of Directors for the Company and the Bank for two years 2012 through 2014.
+He currently sits as the Chairman of the Compensation Committee, a member of the Executive Committee, Audit Committee, Risk and Compliance Committee, Asset Liability Management Committee, BOLI Committee and Nominating Committee.
+Mr. Cox's experience in agriculture and agriculturally-related small businesses support the Company's significant customer base in these markets.

-Charles H. Gent, Jr., 53, is self-employed in the logging and farming industry in Honaker, Virginia and currently serves as Vice Chairman of the Board of Directors of the Company and the Bank since December 2012.
-He is president of C & R Gent Logging from 1992 to present.
+Charles H. Gent, Jr., 55, is self-employed in the logging and farming industry in Honaker, Virginia and has served as Vice Chairman of the Board of Directors of the Company and the Bank since December 2012.
+He has been President of C & R Gent Logging from 1992 to present.
 Mr. Gent is also involved in farming and various real estate ventures with his family.
 He was vice president and owner of Genwal Coal Company in Utah from the years 1981 to 1989.
 He is actively involved in several community activities.
-He has been a director since 1998 and serves on the Audit Committee, Compensation Committee and Executive Committee.
-Mr. Gent's experience in logging and mining, as well as real estate, provides experience to the Board relevant to understanding these businesses in the Company's rural markets.
+He has been a director since 1998 and serves on the Audit Committee, Compensation Committee, Risk and Compliance Committee and Executive Committee.
+Mr. Gent's experience in logging and mining, as well as real estate and farming, provides experience to the Board relevant to understanding these businesses in the Company's rural markets.

-Eugene Hearl, 81, is a retired banker that has over 40 years of banking experience serving in capacities as President and CEO for two community banks, TruPoint Bank and the former Cumberland Bank, and as a Regional President for the former Dominion Bank, all in the Southwest Virginia market area of the Company.
-Mr. Hearl was appointed as a director on November 29, 2010 and serves on the Audit Committee, Compensation Committee, Director Loan Committee, Asset Liability Management Committee, Compliance Committee and the Executive Committee of the Board of Directors.
+Eugene S. Hearl, 83, is a retired banker that has over 40 years of banking experience serving in capacities as President and CEO for two community banks, TruPoint Bank and the former Cumberland Bank, and as the Regional President for the former Dominion Bank in the Southwest Virginia market.
+Mr. Hearl was appointed as a director of the Company on November 29, 2010 and serves on the Audit Committee, Compensation Committee, Director Loan Committee, Asset Liability Management Committee, and the Risk and Compliance Committee.
 Mr. Hearl's vast wealth of knowledge in community banking and the various industries in our local markets provide additional financial institution management skills and perspective to the Board.